iapsoecs/iapsoecs.github.io/events.md

 ## Busan IAMAS-IACS-IAPSO Joint Assembly 2021

-This assembly will take place from July 18 - 23 in 2021.
-Stay tuned for upcoming events.
+Due to the global Coronavirus pandemic, the status of the Joint Assembly is uncertain.
+Stay tuned for updates.

 ## 27th IUGG General Assembly, Montreal, Canada